Thavarshan/fetch-php/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Fetch PHP is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.

+---

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repository and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Contributions are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.

 Don't forget to give the project a star!
 Thanks again!